Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Results

-When auto-alignment was enabled for the cup task, task completion time decreased by approximately 55~s/day based on least-squares trend lines (Fig.~\ref{fig:teleop-vs-shared-last-3}).
-A Spearman rank correlation indicated a monotonic decrease in task time under shared autonomy ($\rho = -1.0$, $p = 0.16$, $n = 3$), though results are interpreted descriptively due to the small number of repetitions.
+\subsubsubsection{Effects of Shared Autonomy} When auto-alignment was enabled for the cup task, task completion time decreased by approximately 55~s/day based on least-squares trend lines (Fig.~\ref{fig:teleop-vs-shared-last-3}).

-Beyond mean task time, shared autonomy substantially reduced trial-to-trial variability.
+Beyond the mean task time, shared autonomy substantially reduced trial-to-trial variability.
 As shown in Fig.~\ref{fig:teleop-vs-shared-last-3}, the standard deviation of task completion time under pure teleoperation was $2.3\times$ higher than with auto-alignment.
 This suggests that manual teleoperation was more sensitive to factors such as fine alignment accuracy, depth perception, and momentary control errors, whereas auto-alignment provided more repeatable alignment and more predictable execution across sessions.

-Task-time differences between pure teleoperation and shared autonomy were task-dependent (Supplementary Fig.~\ref{supplementary:task-time-comparisons-all-shared-autonomy}).
+The task-time differences between pure teleoperation and shared autonomy were task-dependent (Supplementary Fig.~\ref{supplementary:task-time-comparisons-all-shared-autonomy}).
 For tasks performed with close line-of-sight and continuous camera feedback, manual teleoperation sometimes matched the efficiency of shared autonomy, as the user could directly correct alignment using visual feedback without relying on perception-driven assistance.

 Deployment in a real home revealed open-vocabulary perception failure modes that are rarely observed in laboratory settings.
-For example, in the “lid on cup” task, the perception system initially misidentified the cup as the lid due to its bicolor appearance and the narrow horizontal field of view of the head-mounted RGBD camera, which delayed the lid entering view until additional base rotation.
-This misdetection in part increased task time by 1.25~minutes relative to pure teleoperation for that trial.
-These failures occurred during normal use with the user’s own household objects rather than from user error.
+For example, in the ``lid on cup'' task, the perception system initially misidentified the cup as the lid due to its bicolor appearance and the narrow horizontal field of view of the head-mounted RGBD camera, which delayed the lid entering view until additional base rotation.
+This misdetection in part increased the task time by 1.25~minutes compared to pure teleoperation for that trial.
+These failures occurred during normal use with the user’s own household objects rather than due to user error.